TDLPoof/Sorry-Bot/README.md

   deck.py: create Deck class to handle pulling random cards from deck, should have init and drawCard

+  board.py: create Board class, should keep track of whose turn it is, squares

   player.py: create a Player class, each player should have init and makeMove

   human.py: Implements Human class which inherits from Player